Hate writing? Not got many photos? Don’t worry.

 Set expectations, prove your value, tell a good story and aim to encourage action.

-9. Contact details page (including map)
+9. Contact Details Page (including map)

 Contact details are important.
 If you’re a real business with a long-term outlook, publishing contact details including an address on every page of the site is a good idea.